Closing the Auto-Research Loop: An AI Co-Scientist for Production Search Ranking: Limitations

+We treat the limitations below as first-class.
+The first four are concrete properties of the system reported here; the last three concern longer-horizon and conceptual risks that this paper inherits but does not directly evaluate.

-\paragraph{Code reliability and silent bugs.} The AI agent still at times introduces bugs in code implementations that can be difficult to detect without expert supervision.
+\paragraph{Code reliability and silent bugs.} The AI agent occasionally introduces bugs in code implementations that can be difficult to detect without expert supervision.
 For instance, it may unintentionally increase model size or introduce subtle errors in architecture design code.
-In some cases, purely based on experimental metrics, these buggy implementations can appear to "win" and be selected as a better model, even though the underlying code is incorrect.
+In some cases, judged purely by experimental metrics, these buggy implementations can appear to ``win'' and be selected as a better model even though the underlying code is incorrect.

-\paragraph{Role of research taste.} We observe that human research taste remains important.
-It can guide the process toward more elegant and principled ideas and designs, even when these do not yield immediate experimental gains.
-Without such guidance, the system may overemphasize short-term improvements and overlook more promising long-term directions.

-\paragraph{Inefficient idea generation and resource usage.} In practice, idea generation by the AI agent is still not very efficient.
-This can lead to substantial waste of GPU resources, and typically requires a human expert to remain in the loop to prevent catastrophic failures (e.g., obviously broken configurations or experiments that do not meaningfully contribute to progress).
+\paragraph{Inefficient idea generation and resource usage.} Idea generation by the AI agent is still not very efficient and can lead to substantial waste of GPU resources.
+A human scientist typically remains in the loop to prevent catastrophic failures (e.g., obviously broken configurations or experiments that do not meaningfully contribute to progress).

-\paragraph{Myopic feedback loop.} The optimization loop is vulnerable to myopic behavior: the agent may focus on ideas that yield short-term improvements in experimental metrics but are not actually promising in the long run.
-Such short-term gains can mislead the AI agent and reinforce directions that a human expert would deem uninteresting or unproductive.
+\paragraph{Myopic feedback loop.} The optimization loop is vulnerable to myopic behavior: the agent may favor ideas yielding short-term improvements in experimental metrics that are not promising in the long run.
+Such short-term gains can mislead the agent and reinforce directions a human scientist would deem uninteresting.

+\paragraph{Knowledge base integration.} The system currently lacks access to scientific databases and real-time literature search, limiting its use of state-of-the-art methods.